TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-implement-the-solution.md

 I realized about two weeks ago that I hadn't written anything in a while and had a bit of a desire to write, with nothing coming to mind on what to write.
-I was also dealing with a nagging feeling in my brain of “Should I really write another article?” and if I did “Who really cares if I write another article?
-There are countless others writing about the same stuff”, among other negative thoughts.
+I was also dealing with a nagging feeling in my brain of "Should I really write another article?" and if I did "Who really cares if I write another article?
+There are countless others writing about the same stuff", among other negative thoughts.

 I went to a get together with some of my best friends to eat tacos, drink some tequila, and just enjoy each others company.
 While I was there, one of my more technically oriented friends came up to me and we began talking about my work, playing Overwatch, and other nerdy things, when he mentions to me that he enjoyed reading my past articles.
-While he may not be a currently active developer and that some of the stuff goes over his head, I've “got a knack for it” as he said.
+While he may not be a currently active developer and that some of the stuff goes over his head, I've "got a knack for it" as he said.

 > Tron that are heavily requested by the user base.
 It was enough to remind me the
 > whole reason I started writing these is for the off-chance that someone like that